 - Hazelwood Health Study of the long-term health impacts of a coal mine fire

-The School is also actively involved in training and upskilling researchers conducting clinical trials and cohort studies.
-An example is the short course on Clinical Trial Fundamentals.
+The School is also actively involved in training and upskilling researchers conducting clinical trials and cohort studies, with the introduction of the three-part, stackable short course, Clinical Trial Fundamentals.